What is the pituitary gland?

 Medical conditions related to the pituitary gland

 The pituitary gland can become disturbed and make too much or too little of a hormone.
 It can also be the site of a tumour, which can cause problems by squashing the surrounding brain tissue.
-Tumours in the pituitary are usually benign and only cause problems when they change hormone levels or take up too much space.
+Most tumours in the pituitary gland are not cancerous and only cause problems when they change hormone levels or take up too much space.

 Here are some of the more common pituitary conditions.

-- Growth hormone deficiency – this can delay children’s growth and lead to a child being shorter in height than expected.
-In adults, growth hormone deficiency can cause fatigue, weak muscles, excess weight and can affect bone health.
+- Growth hormone deficiency — this can be caused when the pituitary gland does not produce enough growth hormone, sometimes due to a tumour, damage to the pituitary or abnormal development of the pituitary.
+It can delay children’s growth and lead to a child being shorter in height than expected.
+In adults, the symptoms of growth hormone deficiency include fatigue, weak muscles and bones, excess weight, anxiety, mood problems or sleep problems.

-- Hypopituitarism – a deficiency of all the pituitary hormones, which causes many different symptoms.
+- Hypopituitarism — this is a deficiency of all the pituitary hormones and causes many different symptoms.

 - gigantism — where a person grows very tall